Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Store Napa Cabbage

 Napa cabbage can be stored for up to week in your refrigerator.
 Place the heads, unwashed, in plastic bags.
 Store them whole.
 Do not wash or cut the heads up until you are ready to use them.
+The added water will cause them to rot.

 © 2020 Caren White